-I was invited by a friend who was interning at Donahue Models and Talent, who was hosting Rhode Island Fashion Week, to apply for the student exhibit that would kick off RIFW.
+I was invited by Donahue Models and Talent to apply for the student exhibit that would kick off Rhode Island Fashion Week.
 Although I only had a little less than a month to do everything, I took on the challenge.

 As I’ve lived in Manhattan and Warwick, Rhode Island, I’ve realized my style changes depending on where I am.
 When I’m in the city I liked to dress goth, (not when I’m at work though) and at home in RI I dress preppy and girly.
 I decided my theme for the capsule would be edgy with a girly flare and it would be for the Spring/Summer.
 Then I started my sketches.